bcavlin/my-open-invoice/README.md

 This will create and populate basic data profile.
 Since the project uses [Querydsl](http://www.querydsl.com/) it is necessary to compile the application in the maven to get Q* objects that are used for filtering data.
-To generate the report, for now, a template needs to be inserted into the REPORT_TEMPLATES table.
+Template if hardcoded for the current time.
 Two templates are available in /data directory.

 ## License
 Copyright 2017 Branislav Cavlin.
 Licensed under the Apache [License](LICENSE), Version 2.0 (the "License").